gty111/SYSU-ARCH-dark/docs/LAB1.md

   - change the CPU model from TimingSimpleCPU to O3CPU.

-  > {: .highlight}
+  > {: .challenge}
-  > `Challenge` : Can you change the CPU model to MinorCPU?
+  > Can you change the CPU model to MinorCPU?
 GEM5 won't compile MinorCPU by default.
 You need to add some modifications.
 GEM5 use `CPU_MODELS` as a parameter in the past.
 Try to search the keyword `CPU_MODELS` and see what you can find out.

   - Vary the CPU clock from 1GHz to 2GHz (in steps of 1GHz) with both CPU models.